-8 God is the One who makes things grow.
+5 God is the One who makes things grow.
 No farmer should call himself an atheist.

-9 This is a point worth remembering.
-The lazy won't get much.
+6 This is a point worth remembering.
+The lazy will not get much.

-10 I would say that the primary reference here is to leaders of local congregations, who need to be careful how they 'build' God's 'house'.
+7 I would say that the primary reference here is to leaders of local congregations, who need to be careful how they 'build' God's 'house'.
 But I believe it also clearly applies to anyone whose personal life is based on Jesus Christ.
 Each of us will give an account of how we built our lives on that foundation.
 Note that we are not offered the option of changing the foundation.
 Anyone who attempts to do so does not belong to God.

-11 Paul is talking about the Day of Christ wherein those in Christ will be called to account.
+8 Paul is talking about the Day of Christ wherein those in Christ will be called to account.
 The Text plainly states that what we have done will be tested by fire.
 Someone who spent most of his time living for himself rather than for Christ's Kingdom will be surrounded by nice, dry straw (all that any fire could ask for!).
 So the angel aims the blowtorch at the straw-the fire is high, hot, but short-lived.
 The person is left standing in a pile of fine ash, somewhat the worse for the wear.

 The price you pay for not living for Christ's kingdom is to lose your life.
-That's all it costs, just your life!
+That is all it costs, just your life!
 Consider the words of the Lord Jesus recorded in Luke 9:24-25.
-Let's begin with verse 23.
+Let us begin with verse 23.
 "If anyone desires to come after me let him deny himself, take up his cross each day and follow me.
 For whoever wants to save his life will lose it, but whoever loses his life for my sake, he will save it.
-For what will it profit a man to gain the whole world but waste or forfeit himself?"
-What does the Lord mean when He speaks of losing one's "life"?
-One does not lose one's soul for love of Christ.
-Nor is the reference to being killed.
-Rather, Jesus has in mind the life we live, the accumulated results of our living.
-All that I have done up to this moment plus all that I will yet do until overtaken by death or the rapture of the Church, whichever happens first-that is the "life" that is at risk (in my own case).
+For what will it profit a man to gain the whole world but waste or